Secure Hybrid Key Growing via Coherence Witnessing and Bipartite Encoding: Conclusions and further research

 \section{Conclusions and further research}

 Quantum Key Growing (QKG) is of critical importance in the current landscape of quantum communications, both due to its theoretical and experimental progress and its essential role in countering emerging quantum threats~\cite{shor, quantum_threat}.
 In this work, we have proposed a novel Hybrid Key Growing (HKG) protocol based on bipartite encoding, coherence witnessing, and a classical assumption on the physical layer.
-As shown in Sections~\ref{sec_analysis} and~\ref{results}, the protocol is compatible with real-world implementation under moderate noise conditions.
+As shown in Sections~\ref{sec_analysis} and~\ref{results}, the protocol is compatible with real-world implementation under moderate noise conditions, assuming that our encoding-and-decoding scheme is plausible.

 Although mature solutions such as decoy-state QKG remain highly effective and widely adopted, our approach explores alternative strategies with distinct operational principles.
-We believe that such diversity is vital to advancing in the field.
-Future research will examine whether the adversarial model used in our analysis poses challenges to existing protocols and whether our method improves scalability in networked settings, e.g., in Hybrid Conference Key Growing (HCKG).
+We believe that such a diversity is vital to advancing in the field.
+Future research will examine whether the adversarial model used in our analysis poses challenges to existing protocols and whether our method improves scalability in networked settings, e.g., in Hybrid Conference Key Growing.

+Finally, as we became aware during the course of our research, we notice that generating and detecting states in the Fock basis remains a significant challenge with current technology.
+The recent work presented in \cite{delicate_Fock} offers a promising direction for overcoming these difficulties.